“Do not be afraid, for behold, I bring you good tidings of great joy” (Luke 2:10)

 January 4, 2023

 Dear Children of God, how are you?
 How are you welcoming the feast of Lord Jesus Christ’s Birth day?
 We hope you are getting ready to celebrate it with your family, neighbors and friends.
-Tough it is the time for holiday, you must also be prepared for the mid semester exam and study hard.
+Though it is the time for holiday, you must also be prepared for the mid semester exam and study hard.
 You shall read more and understand well the courses and notes that your teacher taught you.
 We hope you do well in your exams and pass all of them.

 Dear Children, as education is practical knowledge, you have to make use of what your teacher teaches you every day in school to be a good student, child and citizen.
 If so, it will help you to be good for others and make God happy.
 You will become generous, kind, intelligent and have love for people.
 Good children!
 Today we will tell you the story of “The Birth day of Lord Jesus Christ.”